Built in - 11th century

 Built by - Drompton, a famous disciple of teacher Atisha

-Home to around 350 lamas at one time, this Gompa was founded in the 11th century by a popular disciple of teacher Atisha, Drompton.
-Over the time, the number of lamas staying in the monastery has come down.
-This monastery is one the three monasteries that belong to the Gelugpa sect also called the Yellow Hat sect of Tibetan Buddhism, along with Drangtse and Tabo Monasteries.
+Key Monastery is more than 1000 years old and is the most significant Buddhist learning center in the valley.
+It is placed at an altitude of 13,668 feet above the mean sea level and was home to around 350 lamas once.
+This Gompa was founded in the 11th century by a popular disciple of teacher Atisha, Drompton.
+Over time, the number of lamas staying in the monastery has decreased.
+This monastery is one of the three monasteries that belong to the Gelugpa sect, also called the Yellow Hat sect of Tibetan Buddhism, along with Drangtse and Tabo Monasteries.

 One of the most prominent features of this monastery is its Pasada style of architecture, which can be noticed through its 2 or more stories, looking like a fort-monastery.
 Spread in three floors, the monastery's underground space is for storage.
-On the ground floor, there are a number of rooms of monks and there is also an assembly hall, Du-Khang.
+On the ground floor, there are a number of rooms for monks and there is also an assembly hall, Du-Khang.

-Popular for housing rare thangkas, vintage murals and old weapons, the Gompa has rooms with special paintings called Tangyur, which must be seen.
+Popular for rare housing thangkas, vintage murals, and old weapons, the Gompa has rooms with special paintings called Tangyur, which must be seen.
 Visitors can also see a fine collection of musical instruments such as drums, cymbals, and trumpets.

-One of the most popular monasteries in Spiti, it was the site of Kalachakra ceremony in the year 2000, which was also attended by His Holiness, The Dalai Lama, and 1500 other lamas.
+One of the most popular monasteries in Spiti, it was the site of the Kalachakra ceremony in the year 2000, which was also attended by His Holiness, The Dalai Lama, and 1500 other lamas.